ljjTYJR/PapersReading/Point_Set_Registration.md

     - In the original paper, $\pi_{mn}$ is given in the uniform form: $\pi_{mn}=\frac{1}{N}$ , but this paper demonstrates that the $\pi_{mn}$ can be calculated by $\pi_{mn}=\frac{\tau}{|D|}$, where $|D|$ is the corresponding features' number of the point.

-      > Here, the author changes the prior estimation, there is also related work about changing the convariance about the local structure, where can be found in [[LSG-CPD]](./papers/LSG-CPD Coherent Point Drift with Local Surface Geometry.pdf)
+      > Here, the author changes the prior estimation, there is also related work about changing the covariance about the local structure, where can be found in [[LSG-CPD]](./papers/LSG-CPD Coherent Point Drift with Local Surface Geometry.pdf)

     - In the *M* step, the parameter can be obtained by calculate the partial derviation directly.
 The difficulty lies in the non-rigid term, in the original paper, the author adds a regularization term to form a smotthness. <u>The transformation is calculated by solving a linear system</u>.